 Why cover every OH situation?
 Why not specialise in say setting up a First Aid service, health surveillance, health promotion or stress risk assessments and use targeted advertising via Facebook to get your message out?
 The more you do, the better you will become.

 9. Send solutions to OH companies free

 You may notice that an OH provider or service is doing things all wrong or have a better suggestion for efficiency.
 Why not drop them a line with your idea?

 10. Offer to be a subcontractor to an OH provider

 It’s tough to get OH staff nowadays especially for big contractors such as Duradiamond or Bupa.
 Maybe you could offer to take over a small part of their business for them; this could become the bread and butter work for your service.
 To find the bigger OH services look on the SEQOHS website for a list of over 100 accredited occupational health service providers and all their contact addresses.

 11. Link with OH training organisations

 Give the local university a call and offer a placement to those in training.
-Or how about proposing to do a training session with the students on site.
+Or how about proposing to do a training session with the students on site?
 It’s all about networking.
-Someone may remember you in the future when they need more occupational health services.
+Someone may remember you when they need more occupational health services.

-Of course, you need to have search engine optimisation (SEO) for your company if you want to appear near the top of the Google listings.
+You need to have the search engine optimisation (SEO) for your company if you want to appear near the top of the Google listings.
 It’s said that most people only read the first page of Google search results.
 Watch this video if you need to know more.

 You should also get your occupational health company registered on Google brand pages too.